gloryer/oauth-extension/README.md

 Client sends http post request to api/authoriazation to obtain an access token.
 The request header of this request must contain the following fields:

--`grant-type `: client_credentials
+- `grant-type `: client_credentials
--`client-assertion-type`: urn:ietf:params:oauth:client-assertion-type:jwt-bearer
+- `client-assertion-type`: urn:ietf:params:oauth:client-assertion-type:jwt-bearer
--`client-assertion`: client claim token (jwt format)
+- `client-assertion`: client claim token (jwt format)

 Below shows an example of the claim token from client: